TIME 2020 – 2021

 In addition to the aspect of digital learning, both primary and secondary research attempted to uncover success factors for comprehensive and, above all, actionable career guidance at the secondary level.

-Interviewing
+Research: Interviewing students

 »The time after school is a great uncertainty that everyone of us tries to suppress.«